mhhollomon/codevamping-blog/content/article/getting-started-with-google-cloud-functions/index.md

 1. Sends email about it all.

 ### The Motivation

-This will actually be the starting point for a system to automate redeploys on a hugo generated website hosted on netlify.
+This will actually be the starting point for a system to automate redeploys of a [hugo](https://gohugo.io/) generated website hosted on [Netlify](https://netlify.com).
 In later articles, I will build on it to do more.

 However, the main points here can actually be used for many scenarios.
 And learning basics of the GCP ecosystem is the main focus.